plaingabriel/The-Ultimate-Cinephile-Survey/README.md

 Why a cinephile survey?
 Because I love watching movies :D

 **Note:
-- The survey isn't connect to a database, unfortunately :(
+- The survey isn't connect to a database, unfortunately D: